wh-alice/mig_visualstudio/vs/test/how-to--force-tests-to-stop-running-after-a-specified-period-of-time.md

 ---
-title: "How to: Force Tests to Stop Running After a Specified Period of Time" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Force Tests to Stop Running After a Specified Period of Time | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"